raphey/bead-counting-with-cv/README.md

 ### To-do

-- Get accurate cell centers for one image's worth of cells
+- Get accurate cell center coordinates for one image's worth of cells
 - Use cell centers to get examples and non-examples (many more negatives--how many is best?)
 - See if a TF 3- or 4-layer network trained on that can get >99% accuracy for pos. and neg., otherwise, use a CNN.
 - Modify cell counter to work at a different image scale, or modify it to work at two different scales (currently uses 4x image--better if no image enlargement was needed).